 Social responsibility is one of the three strategic priorities, together with world-class research and outstanding learning and student experience, of The University of Manchester.

-Social responsibility focuses on five priority areas, in which staff and students in the School of Computer Science are actively involved.
+Social responsibility focuses on five priority areas, in which staff and students in the Department of Computer Science are actively involved.

 We place, for example, a great emphasis on improving numbers of and access for women in computer science.

 Our work also takes us overseas; a team of staff and students recently travelled to northern Malawi, helping to introduce computing to schools in a region where children had little or no experience of using computers and keyboards.